-The Developmental Disabilities Planning Institute (DDPI) is directed by Sharon Cook.
-Her team includes three full-time staff, three part-time staff, and three student survey administrators.
-Ms. Cook is responsible for supervising all aspects of the DDPI.
-The three project coordinators are responsible for training and supervising part-time interviewers, managing the DDPI Help Line, reviewing incoming survey requests, preparing reports and correspondence, administering assessments, overseeing data entry, monitoring the data collection process for project research evaluation, assisting in the creation and maintenance of DDPI’s data and information management systems, verifying, processing and analyzing survey data, and acting as liaison to respondents and all other project clients and activities
+The Developmental Disabilities Planning Institute (DDPI), directed by Carrie Conger, includes four full-time staff, three part-time staff, and three student survey administrators.
+Ms. Conger is responsible for supervising all aspects of the DDPI.
+The project coordinators are responsible for training and supervising part-time interviewers; managing the DDPI Help Line; reviewing incoming survey requests, preparing reports and correspondence; administering assessments; overseeing data entry; monitoring the data collection process for project research evaluation; assisting in the creation and maintenance of DDPI’s data and information management systems; verifying, processing and analyzing survey data; and acting as liaison to respondents and all other project clients and activities.

 DDPI has provided technical support and evaluation studies for the DDD since 1994, when the Institute was established as an independent, university-based organization.
-Early Institute work focused on following individuals who had moved into community residences from state developmental centers.
-These studies were designed and reported after exhaustive review of practices in other states, validity and reliability testing, and other specialized analyses.
+Early DDPI work focused on following individuals who had moved into community residences from state developmental centers.
+These studies were based on an exhaustive review of practices in other states and the conduct of a series of specialized analyses, including reliability and validity testing.
 Much of the DDPI’s recent work has focused on assisting the DDD with its implementation of the 2007 Olmstead Plan: “Path to Progress” in response to the 1999 Supreme Court decision in Olmstead v.
 L.C., 527 U.S. 581(1999), which held that states cannot segregate people with disabilities in institutions against their wishes when community-based services are available.
-Currently, the Institute is supporting DDD as it moves to a Fee-for-Service model of service delivery.
+Currently, the DDPI is supporting the DDD as it moves to a Fee-for-Service model of service delivery.